“Sleek, chic and discreet apartments with 1-3 bedrooms: a luxurious sanctuary in central London”

-No. 5 Maddox Street has quite a refined, grown-up atmosphere, but children of all ages are welcome and the flexibility of a suite with a kitchen can be useful.
+No. 5 Maddox Street has quite a refined, grown-up atmosphere, but children of all ages are welcome and the flexibility of an apartment with a kitchen can be useful.
 They also have plenty of baby equipment, and kids love staring at the fish tank in reception!

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

-Families of 3 (1 child, 2 parents) will be have enough space in a Deluxe Suite.
-If there are 4 of you, you'll need a 2-Bedroom Loft Suite.
-Families of 5 should book the 3-Bedroom Bartlett Suite.
-All Suites apart from the One-Bedroom Executive Suites have a bathtub as well as as shower
+Families of 3 (1 child, 2 parents) will be have enough space in a Deluxe Apartment.
+If there are 4 of you, you'll need a 2-Bedroom Loft Apartment.
+Families of 5 should book the 3-Bedroom Bartlett Apartment.
+All Apartments apart from the One-Bedroom Executives have a bathtub as well as as shower

 Available by arrangement; book in advance